T

 Titles

-Italicize titles of books, magazines, newspapers, plays, movies, and TV and radio series (single episodes are set in regular font and quotation marks).
+Italicize titles of books, magazines, newspapers, plays, movies, TV and radio series, blogs, and podcasts (single episodes are set in regular font and quotation marks).

 - My favorite Will & Grace episode is "The Young and the Tactless."